While They Unraveled, You Read Every Thread

 Drama: Nvidia dropped DLSS 5 at GTC and the internet lost its mind.
 Gamers called it "AI slop."
 Game developers said they had NO advance notice.
 Nvidia was demoing on TWO $2,000 GPUs taped together.
 And when the backlash hit, Jensen Huang said gamers are "completely wrong."
 The CEO of the company that makes the graphics cards told the people who buy the graphics cards they don't understand graphics.

-Confessional 1 — Nvidia: "They're completely wrong.
+🎬 Confessional, Nvidia: "They're completely wrong.
 DLSS 5 is photorealistic neural rendering.
 It's the future.
-The gamers just don't understand the vision." — adjusts leather jacket, ignores trending hashtag #DLSS5IsSlop
+The gamers just don't understand the vision." adjusts leather jacket, ignores trending hashtag #DLSS5IsSlop

-Confessional 2 — The Gaming Industry: "We found out about DLSS 5 at the same time as the public.
+🎬 Confessional, The Gaming Industry: "We found out about DLSS 5 at the same time as the public.
 Nvidia used OUR game footage in their demo without telling us.
 And now they're telling OUR customers they're wrong?
 Cool.
-Cool cool cool." — opens Discord, reads 47,000 angry posts
+Cool cool cool." opens Discord, reads 47,000 angry posts

 The Meta Move: The AI Chaos Interpreter

 Here's the thread that runs through EVERY story this week: the old agreements are breaking and nobody knows how to navigate what comes next.
 Vendor contracts breaking.
 Agent permissions breaking.
 The unregulated era breaking.
-Product ecosystems breaking.
+Entire product lines vanishing overnight.
 Customer trust breaking.
 The horizontal skill?
 Being the person who can look at this chaos and translate it into a clear, calm, strategic plan.
 That's not AI expertise.
 That's interpretation.
 And it's the single most valuable consulting skill in 2026.

 "The first federal AI bill just dropped.
 Duty of care on developers.
 Third-party bias audits.
 Child protection mandates.
 Job displacement reporting.
 This isn't going to be the final version, but the direction is locked in.
 I'm mapping our current AI deployments against the proposed requirements this week."